blynkkk/blynkkk.github.io/readme.md

 ```

 ###Sending data to hardware
 All [Controller Widgets](http://blynkkk.github.io/#widgets-controllers) can send data to Virtual Pins on your hardware.
-For instance, below code shows how to send 1 and 0 int value via button to virtual pin 1 :
+For instance, below code shows how to retrieve 1 and 0 int value on hardware via pressing button on virtual pin 1 within Application:
 ```cpp
 BLYNK_WRITE(1)
 {